adriengoleb/adriengoleb/README.md

 <br>

 *   🧠  Recently graduated, I'am very enthusiastic to solve real-world problems.
-As a self-learner and open source enthusiast, I constantly seek to sharpen my knowledge and            gain new skills.I never stop learning 📚.
+As a self-learner and open source enthusiast, I constantly seek to sharpen my knowledge and            gain new skills.
+I never stop learning 📚.

 <br>